 Medicine and health

-In this field, we fund research into areas such as understanding and finding cures for diseases, projects relating to public health, antibiotic resistance, healthcare on equal terms, and clinical studies.
+In this field, we fund research into areas such as understanding and finding cures for diseases, global health, antibiotic resistance, and healthcare on equal terms.

 Clinical therapy research

 Here we fund clinical studies into biomedical or health-related issues.
 These can, for example, relate to the development of medicines, treatment methods, or medical devices.